Strategic Living

 “How do I know I’m ready?”
 You won’t.
 It’s a leap of faith.

+Corny pop culture references aside, action is what generates confidence.
+Commitment is what generates clarity.
+You don’t wait until you’re ready, you become ready by starting.
 This means acting while still uncertain.
 Making the choice even though you’re not sure it’s right.
 Stepping forward while the fog is still thick, trusting that you’ll figure it out as you go.

 The only alternative is waiting until you feel ready, which often means waiting forever.
 Readiness is a feeling, and feelings are inconsistent and unreliable.
-Most of the time, “ready” looks like: “I’ve thought about this enough, and now I’m choosing to act despite not knowing how it’ll turn out.”
+Most of the time, actually being “ready” looks like: “I’ve thought about this enough, and now I’m choosing to act despite not knowing exactly how it’ll turn out.”

 Trust Your Process